nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.4.
 Is the Amplify Agent code publicly available?

 Amplify Agent is an open source application.
-It is licensed under the `[2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/LICENSE)`, and it's available [here](https://github.com/nginxinc/nginx-amplify-agent).
+It is licensed under the `[2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE)`, and it's available [here](https://github.com/nginxinc/nginx-amplify-agent).

 ### 1.5.
-Why is my password asked when installing on CentOS?
+Why is my password asked when installing the agent?

-This is the way the package installation works on CentOS.
-That's not Amplify Agent asking you for the password, and it's not seen by us.
+It could be that you're starting the install script from a non-root account.
+In this case you will need *sudo* rights.
+That's most probably *sudo* asking for a password.

 ## 2. Amplify Agent